princemaple/elixir-cloudflare-api-client/priv/docs/account-level_custom_nameservers.md

+## Account-Level Custom Nameservers

+Configure custom nameservers that can be used by multiple zones in the account

-## List Account Custom Nameservers
+### List Account Custom Nameservers

 **Permission needed:** `#dns_records:read#organization:read`